openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/monasca-guide.rst

 multi-core CPU.
 You will also need enough space to store metrics and logs, and to buffer these in Kafka.
 Whilst Kafka is happy with spinning disks, you will likely want to use SSDs to back InfluxDB and Elasticsearch.

+If resources are tight, it is possible to disable the alerting and notification pipeline which removes the need for Apache Storm, Monasca Thresh and Monasca Notification.
+This can have a significant effect.

 .. _Security impact: